-3. Student Centered Learning.
+3. Student centered learning.
 This approach is more than just using active learning.
 The particular backgrounds of students, the context of the degree and what skills are required, accounting for how students learn, and being aware of the particular challenges of methods teaching all play a part in keeping the student uppermost in the focus of how to plan the curriculum and teaching of research methods.

 Be aware of students’ attitudes, prior attainment, and educational backgrounds.
-How much math training have students experienced?
+How much maths training have students experienced?
 Is it diverse or fairly uniform?
-Very few social science students have taken math after GCSE, and you should pitch expectations appropriately.
-Be aware of math anxiety and plan your teaching to try and alleviate it.
+Very few social science students have taken maths after GCSE, and you should pitch expectations appropriately.
+Be aware of maths anxiety and plan your teaching to try to alleviate it.
 Test student awareness at different points to make sure they have learned what you think they have learned.
 It can take more time than you think to fully absorb statistical concepts, and you often need to understand earlier concepts before moving on to others.
 You may need to revisit topics that cause students to struggle.

-Declutter (Bailey 2018).
+Declutter (Bailey, 2018).
 It takes time to properly teach and learn mathematical skills.
-There is a tendency to cram too much content into a module to get students to do more advanced forms of analysis, but this approach is self defeating (MacInnes 2009; Williams et al. 2008).
-Students learning improves if they become aware of and confront their errors in reasoning.
-Build in the space for students to recognize and analyse how and why they make mistakes before a final assessment.
+There is a tendency to cram too much content into a module to get students to do more advanced forms of analysis, but this approach is self-defeating (MacInnes, 2009; Williams et al., 2008).
+Students learning improves if they become aware of, and confront, their errors in reasoning.
+Build in the space for students to recognise and analyse how and why they make mistakes before a final assessment.
 They need time and practice to understand even basic concepts, so classes should not be paced too rapidly.
 Have additional resources or guidance for students to consult if they are unsure or confused about the material.
 You don’t have to set the pace to the slowest learner, but you do need to plan for the students to learn at different paces.
-There has to be space in the curriculum and help for the students who are struggling to catch up (Jones and Goldring 2017).
+There has to be space in the curriculum and help for the students who are struggling to catch up (Scott Jones and Goldring, 2017).
 Don’t try to do too much.
 Again, focus on what they will need to use in the degree.

 Help students construct their own understanding of the content.
-No matter how clearly a book or lesson tells about or illustrates a concept, students will only understand the material after they have constructed their own meaning for what they are learning.
-(Garfield and Ben-Zvi 2007).
+No matter how clearly a book or lesson tells about or illustrates a concept, students will only understand the material after they have constructed their own meaning for what they are learning (Garfield and Ben-Zvi, 2007).
 Involving students in the design of research projects can provide students with more ownership of the process.
-They can choose their own topics, conduct literature reviews, define their own questions, create the design and application of the project involves them more in the whole learning process.
-That ownership keeps them more engaged but also helps them construct a deeper understanding of the skills they are developing, which also improves retention (Adeney and Carey 2009; Leston-Bandeira 2013).
+They can choose their own topics, conduct literature reviews, define their own questions, create the design and application of the project, which involves them more in the whole learning process.
+That ownership keeps them more engaged but also helps them construct a deeper understanding of the skills they are developing, which also improves retention (Adeney and Carey, 2009; Leston-Bandeira, 2013).

 4. Teach methods as part of the research process.
 Teaching students methods as part of the whole research process gives them a much deeper understanding of what they are doing and why they are doing it.
 Highly specialised methods or statistical techniques can often be taught with little reference to their context, which makes them seem like an abstract exercise with little understanding of their relevance, wider applications, and how they fit into a larger process of research and knowledge construction.